Rayorkk/tribute-page/README.md

 # Tribute

-basic webpages that honor a famous person, which is soon to be decided.
+basic webpages that honor a famous person, which is soon to be decided!